 The lucerne flea, Sminthurus viridis (Collembola: Sminthuridae), is a springtail that's found in both the northern and southern hemispheres but is restricted to areas that have a Mediterranean-type climate.

 It's thought to have been introduced to Australia from Europe and has since become a significant agricultural pest of broad-acre crops and pastures across southern Australia.
 It's not related to the fleas which attack animals and humans.

-The adult lucerne flea is approximately 3 mm long with light green-yellow colouring and an irregular pattern of darker patches over the body.
+The adult lucerne flea is approximately 3 mm long with light green-yellow colouring and an irregular pattern of darker patches over the body (Figure 1).
 Lucerne fleas are wingless, have globular abdomens and can jump large distances relative to their size.
 Their mottled colouration, small size and elusive habits can often make detection difficult.

 Eggs, which are laid in batches, are covered in a soil layer making them almost impossible to detect in the field.
 The eggs are yellow-cream and about 0.3 mm in diameter.
-The newly hatched nymphs are approximately 0.75 mm long and are pale yellow in colour.
-Young nymphs resemble adults except they are much smaller in size and will moult several times before reaching maturity.
+The newly hatched nymphs are approximately 0.5–0.75 mm long and are pale yellow in colour.
+As they grow they resemble adults, but are much smaller in size and will moult several times before reaching maturity.

 Lucerne fleas have a characteristic ability to 'spring' off vegetation when disturbed.
 This is due to a stiff appendage folded under their abdomen called a furcula, which is unfolded with such speed and force that it launches the lucerne flea into the air.